MicrosoftDocs/windows-insider/wip/at-home/feedback.md

 9. If you'd like to have a copy of the information you're sending us, check the box to **Save a local copy of diagnostics and attachments created when giving feedback**.

 10. When you’re satisfied with your feedback, select **Submit** to send us your feedback.

-> [!NOTE]
-> If you're having a problem that needs an immediate or personal response, use the Get Help app or go to [support.microsoft.com](https://support.microsoft.com/).

 ## Share your feedback